Yoast/wordpress-seo/readme.txt

 = 9.1.0 =
 Release Date: November 6th, 2018

-## Enhancements:
+Enhancements:

-* Improves keyword recognition in the first paragraph on texts which start with images and captions.
+* Improves keyphrase recognition in the first paragraph on texts which start with images and captions.
-* Adds a warning notification to the permalink settings page, linking to a KN article.
+* Adds a warning notification to the permalink settings page, linking to a knowledge base article.
 Props to [valtlfelipe](https://github.com/valtlfelipe)
-* Corrects spelling of the words "plug-in" and "set-up", resulting in less text needing translations.
-Props to [pedro-mendonca](https://github.com/pedro-mendonca)
-* Adds an additional string in the sidebar to the translatable strings.
-Props to [pedro-mendonca](https://github.com/pedro-mendonca)
-* Adds the filter `wpseo_opengraph_is_valid_image_url` that allows custom image url validation.
+* Adds the filter `wpseo_opengraph_is_valid_image_url` that allows custom image URL validation.
 Props to [petenelson](https://github.com/petenelson)
-* Removes non-functioning eye-markers from the link keyphrase assessment.
 * Updates the font size of the snippet title measure element to correctly mimic Google desktop snippet title.
 Props to [ol0lll](https://github.com/ol0lll)

-## Bugs:
-* Fixes a bug where a dependency wasn't loaded for the SEO -> Tools page.
-* Fixes a faulty reference to the old SEOAssessor class.
+Bugfixes:

 * Fixes a bug where the featured image was not recognized in the SEO analysis when using Gutenberg.
 * Fixes an accessibility issue where focus would be lost when removing an uploaded image in the configuration wizard.
 * Fixes a bug where notices were being thrown when quick editing a post and no post type object could be found.
+* Fixes a bug where a dependency wasn't loaded for the SEO -> Tools page.
+* Fixes a faulty reference to the old SEOAssessor class.
 * Fixes the copy of the date archives help text which contains faulty information.
 Props to [mkronenfeld](https://github.com/mkronenfeld)
+* Fixes the spelling of the words "plug-in" and "set-up".
+Props to [pedro-mendonca](https://github.com/pedro-mendonca)
 * Fixes a bug where a type error is thrown when the posts or terms focus keyword isn't of the type WP_Post as this can collide with third-party plugins.

 ## Other
 * Changes the reference in the admin bar menu from "AdWords External" to "Google Ads".
+* Removes non-functioning eye-markers for the link keyphrase assessment.

 = 9.0.3 =
 Release Date: October 30th, 2018